In March 2023, the Food and Drug Administration (FDA)

 To learn about the dosage of Narcan, including its form, strength, and how to take the drug, keep reading.
 For a comprehensive look at Narcan, see this article.

-This article describes typical dosages for Narcan provided by the drug’s manufacturer.
+Note: This article describes typical dosages for Narcan provided by the drug’s manufacturer.
 When taking Narcan, always follow the dosage prescribed by your doctor.

 Narcan is used to treat a known or potential opioid overdose.
 Below is information on the normal dose used for this condition.